Written by: Chloé Zhao

 When observing the film as a whole, it does not provide any large emotional climax nor does it present this harsh villain everyone must rally against.
 Nomadland seeks to just display this particular way of life and the people living it whether it be voluntary or not.
 This has been a trademark for the naturalistic filmmaker Chloé Zhao.
 She has done this similarly with her first two features, Songs My Brother Taught Me and The Rider, where she takes non-actors and highlights their lives in a narrative structure.
 In this instance, she utilized the tremendous Frances McDormand as a fictional character, but she still manages to make the story about the people.
 This gets accomplished by having Fern be mostly a listening character for the others.
 She shares parts of her story when asked but she mostly hears what others have to say, thus sharing the narrative spotlights.
 Ranging from the heartbreaking to the inspirational, each real nomad appearing in the story displays the range of what it means to reach a certain age of life and the circumstances one can find themselves in.
 Deeply empathetic, especially with McDormand’s performance truly harnessing the spirit of this character.

-Truly one of the all-time greats, McDormand has portrayed much fun and over the top characters, but the restrained work she does as Fern stands as some of her finest.
+Truly one of the all-time greats, McDormand has portrayed many fun and over the top characters, but the restrained work she does as Fern stands as some of her finest.
 She consistently presents this aura of warmth to her, especially in the way she listens to people.
 Fern becomes their microphone while also having her own heartbreaking story to share.
 McDormand leaves most of the work to her face to indicate her character connecting with others through their shared experience in such a meaningful way to display emotional tethering.
 It knocked me right out of my seat.